 temporary hair loss.

-See also: Ifex side effects (in more detail)
+See also: Side effects (in more detail)

 What other drugs will affect Ifex (ifosfamide)?

-More Ifex resources
+More about Ifex (ifosfamide)

 Where can I get more information?

 - Your doctor or pharmacist can provide more information about ifosfamide.